-The basic architecture of our multi-objective probe scheduler is depicted in Figure 1.
+The basic architecture of our multiobjective probe scheduler is depicted in Fig. 1.
 The main component of the architecture is a discrete-time scheduler that provides callback and probe scheduling mechanisms.
 Probe modules implement the various path-oriented estimation methods described above.
 This design allows for logical separation among multiple, simultaneously operating measurement methods and for optimizations of network bandwidth.
+In other work [36], we describe a high-performance kernel-level implementation of such a scheduler.